Francisco Xavier Castellanos

-F. Xavier Castellanos, M.D. (born November 16, 1953) is the director of research at the NYU Child Study Center.
+F. Xavier Castellanos (born November 16, 1953) is a Bolivian neuroscientist who is the director of research at the NYU Child Study Center.
 His work aims at elucidating the neuroscience of ADHD through structural and functional brain imaging studies, collaborating on molecular genetic studies, and coordinating an interdisciplinary network of translational investigators (the ADHD Neuroscience Network).
-Dr. Castellanos chaired the NIH ‘Initial Review Group’ (Study Section) on Developmental Psychopathology and Developmental Disabilities from 2005–2007 and is chairing the revision of the diagnostic criteria for externalizing disorders for the forthcoming edition of DSM-V, projected for 2012.
+Dr. Castellanos chaired the NIH ‘Initial Review Group’ (Study Section) on Developmental Psychopathology and Developmental Disabilities from 2005–2007 and was chairing the revision of the diagnostic criteria for externalizing disorders for the at the time forthcoming edition of DSM-5, which was released in 2013.
 He continues to make significant contributions to research into the neurobiological substrates of attention deficit hyperactivity disorder.

 Biography

 Francisco Xavier Castellanos was born in Madrid, Spain, on November 16, 1953, to Bolivian parents.
 When he was four, he, his mother and his two siblings returned to Bolivia, where they lived until he was nine, when the family moved to Washington, D.C. and a year later, to New Orleans, Louisiana.
 An avid reader, especially intrigued with science and math, he attended Catholic schools in New Orleans and later received a scholarship to Vassar College, where he became fascinated with the work of Noam Chomsky.
 At Vassar, he established an independent major in linguistics and graduated with honors in 1975.